Starisian-Technologies/starmus-audio-recorder/README.md

 3. Activate **Starmus Audio Recorder** in WordPress admin.

-4. Embed the UI using shortcode or insert this HTML:
+4. Embed the UI using shortcode [starmus_audio_recorder] or insert this HTML:

 ```html
 <!--